 It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and politely as possible.
 We take complaints very seriously; we investigate them in a full and fair way and take great care to protect your confidentiality.

 If you are not entirely satisfied with any aspect of our care or service please let us know as soon as possible to allow us to address your concerns promptly.
 We will never discriminate against patients who have made a complaint.
-Please address all complaints to Julie White-Edwards who is the Practice Manager.
+Please address all complaints to Pamela Bayley-Smith who is the Practice Manager.
 If we cannot resolve your complaint immediately it will be acknowledged in writing within 3 working days and we aim to provide a full response within 10 working days.

 Should the complaint need to be investigated, this may involve the person who treated you, members of the team or others.
 In some cases the investigation may take longer than 10 working days, in which case you will be informed about the reason for the delay, the progress of the investigation and the proposed date it will be completed.